The Educators of Herndon

 Biographies of Persons Found in FCPS Historic Records

 Taken in front of the first Herndon High School building, the above photograph is from the J. Berkley Green Collection of the Herndon Historical Society.
-The following biographies of the teachers and school trustees found in the historic records of the town of Herndon School Board were researched and written by volunteers from District V, Virginia Daughters of the American Revolution.
+The following biographies of the teachers and school trustees found in the historical records of the town of Herndon School Board were researched and written by volunteers from District V, Virginia Daughters of the American Revolution.

 Teachers